 Dissemination

-There is a plan to collaboratively share the key outcomes and lessons learned across the wider industry.
-A dissemination workshop and conference presentation are expected in early 2026.
+A final workshop has been conducted for the closure of FRAME I. NGET will disseminate FRAME I by collaboratively sharing the key outcomes and lessons learned across the wider industry.
+A dissemination workshop and conference presentation are expected in early 2026 after completion of both FRAME I and FRAME II.